 If you love music, then there is a high chance that you have interacted with Yamaha audio devices on one occasion or another.
 Similar to Marantz, these audio device manufacturers have deep roots in the audio industry.
 In this article, we compare Marantz and Yamaha.
 Read on to get more insight into these two iconic brands.

 Marantz and Yamaha are experienced audio device designers and manufacturers, however, Yamaha is in other industries as well.
-Both Marantz and Yamaha produce excellent receivers, but while Marantz receivers sound great, are reliable and use uses Audyssey while Yamaha has its own proprietary EQ software and their receivers tend to be more durable.
+Both Marantz and Yamaha produce excellent receivers.
+While Marantz receivers sound great, are reliable, and use Audysse, Yamaha has its own proprietary EQ software, and their receivers tend to be more durable.